Last Updated on March 24, 2021 by Helga Dosa

 But the inevitable passage of time produced severe changes in the functionality of the water pipes; calcification destroyed the lyrical musical tones that once replicated the haunting tunes of birdsong and windsong.
 As lovely and imposing as the Water Organ Fountain is, it remains today a mere gateway to even more lovely paths and garden structures at Villa d’Este.

-Villa d’Este is near Piazza Garibaldi in the old town centre of Tivoli, at about 30 km from Rome.
+Villa d’Este is near Piazza Garibaldi in the old town center of Tivoli, about 30 km from Rome.
 You can easily get there by car, bus or train.

 If you drive to Tivoli, take the motorway A24 and exit Tivoli, or take the Tiburtina road from Rome.